Winning Is Our First Priority

 How Things Will Unfold

-Charged with an Ontario DUI Criminal Offence such as: impaired driving, over 80 or refusal to provide a breath sample?
-The Ontario Ministry of Transportation defines the term “impaired driving” as “driving while your ability is affected by alcohol, drugs, or both. ” Impaired driving is a crime under the Criminal Code of Canada and, if convicted, you will lose your licence, be fined or spend time in jail.
+Charged with an Ontario DUI criminal offence such as: impaired driving, 80 and over, or refusal to provide a breath sample?
+The Ontario Ministry of Transportation defines the term “impaired driving” as “driving while your ability is affected by alcohol, drugs, or both. ” Impaired driving is a crime under the Criminal Code of Canada and, if convicted, you will lose your licence and be fined or spend time in jail.
 Your vehicle does not have to be moving for you to be charged with impaired driving.
 If you are impaired behind the wheel of your car, even if you have not actually started to drive, you can be charged.
-Be aware that you can also be charged with impaired driving when you are thought to be impaired while in the driver’s seat of a boat, snow mobile, motorcycle or an all-terrain vehicle – essentially any motorized vehicle or any vessel.
+Be aware that you can also be charged with impaired driving when you are thought to be impaired while in the driver’s seat of a boat, snow mobile, motorcycle or an all-terrain vehicle – essentially any motorized vehicle or any vessel (motorized or not).

 Pleas of Guilty for Ontario DUI Criminal Offences

-It may be that we decide pleading guilty is your best option.
-Particularly in light of the “Stream A” option that allows first-time offenders to drive again as early as 90 days after conviction, and “Stream D” which allows second-time offenders to drive again as early as 9 months after conviction.
-For more information on this see our section on Penalties.
+It may be that you decide that pleading guilty is your best option, particularly in light of the “Stream A” option that allows first-time offenders to drive again as early as 90 days after conviction, and “Stream D” which allows second-time offenders to drive again as early as 9 months after conviction.
+For more information on these programs please see our section on Penalties.

 Before you plead guilty to your Ontario DUI criminal offence, there are a few things you must realize.